 Although styles differ in focus, all are used to achieve unity of mind, body and spirit.
 Sharing common principles and theories, each has influenced the other.
 Most involve some form of physical movement, body postures, mental focus, visualization, sounds and breathing techniques.
 Anyone can learn and practice Qigong.
 No experience or equipment is needed.
 There are thousands of Qigong styles that can be categorized as: medical, martial, and meditative.

 Hon has studied and practiced several styles of Qigong.
-He is a Level I and Level II Certified Instructor and a Level I Master Healer in Spring Forest Qigong (SFQ).
-This healing system was developed by Chun Yilin, who was named 2010 Qigong Master of the Year at the 12th World Congress on Qigong and Traditional Chinese Medicine.
-He created a simple yet powerful system and envisions “A healer in every family, a world without pain.”
+He is a Certified Instructor and Qigong Master in Spring Forest Qigong (SFQ).
+This healing system was developed by Chunyi Lin, who was named 2010 Qigong Master of the Year at the 12th World Congress on Qigong and Traditional Chinese Medicine.
+He created a simple yet powerful system and envisions “A healer in every home, a world without pain and suffering.”

 Hon offers Qigong Therapy to help patients with various health problems.
 Think of Qigong as acupuncture without needles.
 Each session is approximately 30 minutes.
-During the session, without touching the patient, Hon uses his hands to detect and removes blockages.
-He uses specific Qigong techniques to promote the smooth flow of Qi through energetic pathways (channels) of the patient’s body, and to help restore the patient a state of balanced harmony.
-Hon may also teach the patient a qigong exercise or meditation to do as homework to keep the channels open.
+During the session, Hon uses his hands to detect and removes blockages.
+He uses specific Qigong techniques to promote the smooth flow of Qi through energetic pathways (channels) of the patient’s body, and to help restore the patient to a state of balanced harmony.
+Hon may also teach the patient qigong movements, exercises, or meditation to do as homework to keep the channels open.
 Distance healing is also available for patients unable to come to the clinic.

 Hon conducts classes and workshops in Spring Forest Qigong.